Mlongen/Objective-C/Readme.md

 ```
 3. Numberize
 ```
-Convert string to integer
+Convert string to integer.
 ```
 4. Canadianize
 ```
-Take the user's input and appent ", eh?" to it, Print the resulting string.
+Take the user's input and append ", eh?" to it, Print the resulting string.
 ```
 5. Respond
 ```